Geffreyvanderbos/geffre/src/note/now-playing-on-android-tablet.md

 });
 ```

-The html and css on webpage that displays it all is a bit ugly.
+The HTML and CSS on the webpage is a bit ugly.
 Didn't find the will to refactor it.
 (The CSS prefixes are for older webview options on my Android tablet.)

 ```html
 <!DOCTYPE html>